-For many hundreds of years, Yiddish has been the basis of a rich and diverse culture, a unique Jewish identity.
-In December 2021, the ANU – Museum of the Jewish People hosted the Yiddish Fest with the support of the Nadav Foundation International Yiddish Center (WJC) and National Authority for Yiddish Culture in Israel.
-The Yiddish music, literature and language presented a real treasure of spiritual wealth of the people.
+For many hundreds of years, Yiddish has been the foundation of a rich and diverse culture, a unique Jewish identity.
+In December 2021, the ANU – Museum of the Jewish People, will organize Yiddish Fest with the support of the Nadav Foundation International Yiddish Center (WJC) and the National Authority for Yiddish Culture in Israel.
+Yiddish music, literature and language represent a true treasure of the spiritual wealth of the people.

-On December 5, a literary evening was organized, within the framework of which two events were held.
-The first one was a conversation about the fate of the Yiddish culture and creative activities in that language with people who devoted their professional activities to the Yiddish culture.
-The discussion was moderated by the well-known stand-up and TV and radio presenter Ilia Akselrod.
-The discussion was attended by Dorit Golender, Vice President of the GPG, former Israeli Ambassador to Russia; Roza Litay, social activist, the daughter of Nechama Lifschitz; Diana Shapiro, the Yiddish language researcher; Leonid Roytman, researcher of Yiddish culture; Mordehay Yushkovsky.
-In the second part, famous Israeli actors Elena Yaralova and Michael Teplitsky performed literary works of poets and writers translated from Yiddish into Russian.
-Viewers heard excerpts from works by Sholom Aleihem, Isaac Leib Peretz, Isaac Bashevis Singer, Chaim Beider, Eli Beider, Moshe Teif and other writers.
-Each piece that was performed during the evening was a unique story of a person, author, town and generation, about whose fate Mordehay Yushkovsky told.
-And during the break, everyone had the opportunity to enjoy the traditional Jewish Ashkenazi food familiar from childhood.
+On December 5, a literary evening was organized, during which two events took place.
+The first was a discussion on the fate of Yiddish culture and creative activities in this language with people who have devoted their professional activities to Yiddish culture.
+The discussion was moderated by the well-known stand-up and TV and radio host Ilia Akselrod.
+The discussion was attended by Dorit Golender, Vice President of GPG, former Israeli Ambassador to Russia, Roza Litay, social activist, daughter of Nechama Lifschitz, Diana Shapiro, researcher of Yiddish language, Leonid Roytman, researcher of Yiddish culture, Mordehay Yushkovsky.
+In the second part, famous Israeli actress Elena Yaralova and actor Michael Teplitsky recited poems translated from Yiddish into Russian.
+The audience heard excerpts from works by Sholom Aleihem, Isaac Leib Peretz, Isaac Bashevis Singer, Chaim Beider, Eli Beider, Moshe Teif and other writers.
+Each piece performed that evening was a unique story of a person, an author, a city and a generation whose fate Mordehay Yushkovsky told.
+And during the intermission, everyone had the opportunity to enjoy the traditional Jewish Ashkenazi food that they knew from their childhood.